MonalBarse/Chatopia/README.md

-# Chat App - AIM: Learn MERN Stack
+# Chatopia

+## Chatopia - real-time text chat platform, constructed using the MERN stack.

 ## Overview

-Welcome to the Chat App – a project designed for me to learn the MERN stack (MongoDB, Express.js, React.js, Node.js).
+Welcome to Chatopia – a project designed for me to learn the MERN stack (MongoDB, Express.js, React.js, Node.js).
 This application serves as a practical learning experience, allowing me to delve into the world of real-time chat applications while mastering the core technologies of the MERN stack.

 - Also, if you want to follow how I approached building this from scratch, you can check out [Learnings](./Learnings.md) file.
 I tend to update this every time I make any progress.